hashicorp/consul-template/README.md

   command = "restart service foo"

   # This is the maximum amount of time to wait for the optional command to
   # return.
+If you set the timeout to 0s the command is run in the background
+  # without monitoring it for errors.
+If also using Once, consul-template can
+  # exit before the command is finished.
 Default is 30s.
   command_timeout = "60s"

   # Exit with an error when accessing a struct or map field/key that does not